 - Stalling and losing your balance.

-- Loosing your footing while at a stop.
-Loose gravel, sand, or a simple pebble can cause this.
+- Losing your footing while at a stop.
+Loose gravel, sand, an oily surface, or a simple pebble can cause this.
 So can putting your foot down in a pothole.

 - Sidestand sinks into hot pavement and no longer supports the bike.